Breast cancer care

 - Hormonal – Early onset of the menstrual period and late menopause are associated with increased risk.
 Recent information has shown that there may be a slight increase in risk in women who use hormone replacement therapy for more than 10 years.

-Remember that although risk factors are associated with increased incidence of breast cancer, this does not necessarily mean a woman with these factors will develop breast cancer.
+Although risk factors are associated with increased incidence of breast cancer, this does not necessarily mean a woman with these factors will develop breast cancer.
 In fact, 70 to 80 percent of women with breast cancer have no risk factors at all.
 Thus, screening mammograms are important regardless of whether a woman has any risk factors.

 There are things you can do to protect your breast health.
 Performing self-exams and having routine clinical breast exams and mammograms (specialized X-rays of your breasts) can detect cancer in its earliest stages making it easier to treat.
 Learn more about recommended breast cancer screenings.
 At Beacon, we’re nationally recognized for our breast imaging services.